-An MCC shall attempt to match distress alert signals emanating from the same beacon source in order to improve position accuracy or to resolve Doppler ambiguity.
+An MCC shall attempt to match distress alert signals emanating from the same beacon to confirm the beacon position or to improve the position accuracy.

-An MCC shall use the criteria contained in Annex III/B of document C/S A.001 (DDP) to match alert data.
+An MCC shall use the criteria contained in the section entitled "Processing Multiple Alerts for the Same Beacon Identification" and the related annex in document C/S A.001 (DDP) to match alert data.

-4.5 Ambiguity Resolution
+4.5 Position Confirmation

-Ambiguity resolution is the process of determining which of the two computed Doppler solutions for each transmitting beacon is the real position and which is the image.
-An MCC shall confirm a beacon position by resolving Doppler ambiguity.
+The objective of the position confirmation process is to confirm the position data contained in a beacon solution on the basis of independent information.
+Ambiguity resolution is the process of determining which of the two solutions computed by the LEOSAR Doppler processing for each transmitting beacon is the real position and which is the image.

-- 4.5.1 An MCC shall use the criteria contained in Annex III/B of document C/S A.001 (DDP) to resolve Doppler ambiguity for alert data. - 4.5.2 Typically, MCCs do not exchange data after ambiguity is resolved.
-However, in certain instances it is necessary to continue forwarding alert data to an MCC.
-In order to support this requirement, an MCC shall have the capability to continue transmission of alert data for selected beacons. - 4.5.3 Ambiguity at a national level may also be resolved, subject to confirmation by SAR forces, using any additional information such as a request for assistance with indication of a probable search area, relation of locations to a beacon message, overflight reports, correlation of land/sea positions with beacon type (i.e., ELT/EPIRB/PLB), overdue reports, etc.
+- 4.5.1 An MCC shall use the criteria contained in the section entitled "Confirmation of 406 MHz Positions" and the associated annex in document C/S A.001 (DDP) to resolve Doppler ambiguity for LEOSAR alert data. - 4.5.2 By default, MCCs exchange incident alert data after position confirmation.
+An MCC shall have the capability to suppress or to continue transmission of alert data for selected beacons.
+Any request to suppress or to continue transmission of alert data should be submitted to the originating MCC and to any nodal MCC that the data may have to transit to reach the requesting MCC. - 4.5.3 A beacon position may also be confirmed at a national level, subject to direction from SAR forces, using any additional information such as a request for assistance with indication of a probable search area, relation of locations to a beacon message, overflight reports, correlation of land/sea positions with beacon type (i.e., ELT / EPIRB / PLB), overdue reports, etc.